-The infamous 40 cloves of garlic in this classic chicken recipe becomes mellow and buttery as it bakes.
+The infamous 40 cloves in this classic chicken recipe become mellow and buttery as they bake.

 The recipe for Chicken with 40 Cloves of Garlic stopped us dead in our tracks.
 Before stepping into the kitchen, we read it again and wondered if it could have been a mistake.
 We’ve used four cloves for a gutsy pasta sauce and a couple of big cloves slivered and tucked into a leg of lamb, but 40 cloves seemed like overkill.